Skip to main content

 2. Joins the Kubernetes cluster

-3. Registers with startup taints
+3. Registers with network readiness taint

 4. Waits for kubelet to be healthy